bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-Here we&apos;ve got a button that will play a very short sound... you see.
+<p>Here we&apos;ve got a button that will play a very short sound&#155; you see.
-Let&apos;s look at the way the play sound is implemented.
+Let&apos;s look at the way the play sound is implemented.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 432.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">